 Though not required to be eligible for the ACE Personal Trainer certification, having a degree in kinesiology, exercise science or similar major can be valuable in helping prepare for the exam.
 A degree benefits those interested in eventually pursuing administrative roles in fitness or clinical fitness roles in a healthcare setting.
 It’s common for personal trainers to earn a degree later on to advance their career.

-According to ACE, over 70 percent of fitness professionals certified by the organization hold bachelor’s degrees – mainly in the area of Exercise Science.
-All content on the ACE CPT exam is covered by ACE’s detailed study materials, which can be be purchased as a package with the exam ticket.
-You do not need a degree to successfully pass the exam.
+According to ACE, over 70 percent of fitness professionals certified by the organization hold a bachelor’s degree – primarily in majors relating to exercise science.
+All content you need to know for the ACE CPT exam is covered by their official study materials, which can be be purchased as a package with the exam ticket.
+So, you definitely do not need a degree to successfully pass the exam.

 What’s on the exam?